An Interdisciplinary Journal

 University of Adelaide, School of Psychology

-Dr Dorstyn is a registered Clinical Psychologist with experience in the fields of rehabilitation, clinical and health psychology.
-She has several peer-reviewed publications in international scientific journals focussing on the psychological management of physical disability and chronic illness and applications of telecommunication technology in clinical practice.
-She is a long-term member and current Convenor of the Australian Psychological Society’s Rehabilitation Psychology Interest Group and an International Affiliate Member of the American Psychological Association’s Division 22 (Rehabilitation Psychology).
-She currently holds a position as Lecturer in the School of Psychology, University of Adelaide, where she teaches and coordinates undergraduate and postgraduate programs.
+Dr Dorstyn is a registered psychologist with over 15 years’ experience in the fields of injury rehabilitation, clinical and health psychology.
+Her research interests focus on the psychological management of physical disability and chronic illness and applications of telecommunication technology in clinical practice.
+She is a long-term executive member of the Australian Psychological Society’s Rehabilitation Psychology Interest Group and an International Affiliate Member of the American Psychological Association’s Division 22 (Rehabilitation Psychology).
+She currently holds a position as Senior Lecturer in the School of Psychology, University of Adelaide.

 Washington University in St. Louis School of Medicine